elijah629/fuck-nvim/README.md

 ## Welcome to the light side

-fuck-neovim tries to mimic a the *vscode experience* with some familiar keybindings for beginners to vim. ( No, you still have to learn vim )
+fuck-neovim tries to mimic the *vscode experience* with some familiar keybindings for beginners to vim. ( No, you still have to learn vim )
 VSCode feels lightweight... but fuck it is not.
 Ever got hangs?
 Yea, that's electron being slow.
 <!-- please update this plugin count future me -->
 fuck-neovim is **truly lightweight**.
 Only `11` plugins or.